taha-zaib12/Cli-Number-Guessing-Game/README.md

-this is Cli Number Guessing Game whic i created using TypeScript,Node.Js and Inquirer
+this is Cli Number Guessing Game which i created using TypeScript,Node.Js and Inquirer